Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy

 \section{Conclusion}

 The generalization issue of NCO methods has prevented them from real-world applications.
-In this paper, we propose to ensemble a global policy and a transferrable local policy for VRPs, where the global policy learns the global interaction of a complete VRP graph, resulting in its strong in-distribution learning capacity, and the local policy learns from the local topological features which are insensitive to the variation of problem scale and node distribution, leading to its good transferability.
+In this paper, we propose to ensemble a global policy and a transferrable local policy for VRPs, where the global policy learns from the global information of a complete VRP graph, resulting in its strong in-distribution learning capacity, and the local policy learns from the local topological features which are insensitive to the variation of node distribution and problem scale, leading to its good transferability.
 The combination of these two complementary policies leads to better generalization, which is verified by the extensive comparison with state-of-the-art methods on two well-known benchmarks (i.e., TSPLIB and CVRPLIB) covering diverse problem instances.
-In future work, the design of local policies may be improved by exploring more ``local" invariant patterns.
-We believe that the proposed method can be extended to more VRPs, like orienteering problem and pickup-and-delivery problem, and hope it can alleviate the generalization issue of NCO to some extent.
+A limitation of the proposed method is that it costs more time to solve very large-scale instances than divide-and-conquer methods as shown in Appendix~\ref{section:TAM}.
+In future work, we will try to further improve the latency and extend the proposed method to more CO problems, such as the pickup-and-delivery problem.